 - Teaching Arrangements

-2 lectures per week and a series of 2 hour practical sessions scheduled over the 13 weeks of semester.
+Two lectures per week and a series of 2-hour practical sessions scheduled over the 13 weeks of the semester.

 - Textbooks are not required for this paper.
 Readings will be provided on the course Blackboard site.